-Serbia is also a state party to the First Optional Protocol to the ICCPR, which allows individuals to petition the Human Rights Committee if they believe the state has violated their human rights as protected under the Covenant.
+Serbia is also a party to the First Optional Protocol to the ICCPR, which allows individuals to petition the Human Rights Committee if they believe the State has violated their human rights as protected under the Covenant.

-At regional level, Serbia is a state party to the 1950 European Convention on Human Rights.
+At regional level, Serbia is a State Party to the 1950 European Convention on Human Rights (ECHR).
 Article 11 governs freedom of assembly and association: